-When you turn the ignition switch to the ON (II) position, this indicator comes on briefly then goes off.
+When you turn the ignition switch to the ON (II) position, this indicator comes on for several seconds then goes off.
 This tells you the system is working properly.

 If the indicator comes on at any other time, or does not come on at all, you should have the system checked by your dealer.
 For example: